refined-github/yolo/readme.md

 - adding some CSS
 - updating selectors and other strings (currently unused)

+The files are loaded under the address: https://refined-github.github.io/yolo/

 ## broken-features.csv

 List of features to disable until _the current version_ is greater than or equal to the "fix date"